GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

     });
     ```

 1. Add the `createEvent` as follows.
-This method build a message with `event` as type and eventName for the case you wish to implement others `event` messages.
+This method builds a message with an `event` type and eventName (for the case you wish to implement others `event` messages).

     ``` javascript
     const createEvent = (eventName, value, address) => {